What it means

 - Marketing explains future revenue contribution

-This matters because boards and CEOs no longer need marketing to defend activity.
+Boards and CEOs no longer need marketing to defend activity.
 They need marketing to explain forward demand quality.

 Budget discipline